Team100/all24/README.md

 To include "lib" in your own "study" workspace, you need to do two things:

-* add a workspace file, to make vscode features work with lib code
+* Add a workspace file, to make vscode features work with lib code
-* edit build.gradle, so gradle builds include lib code
+* Edit build.gradle, so gradle builds include lib code
+* Copy the lib vendordeps to your project.

+## Workspace

 To make a workspace file, in your project in vscode, click "add folder to workspace" choosing the lib folder, and then "save workspace to file," choosing your project directory as the location to save it.